MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxjobstatus-availableoperations-vb.md

-﻿---
+---
-Description: 'The AvailableOperations property indicates the combination of valid operations that you can perform on the fax job, given its current status.' ms.assetid: '4c7c1e98-c77b-47f4-9717-063e0e5a60a8'
+Description: The AvailableOperations property indicates the combination of valid operations that you can perform on the fax job, given its current status. ms.assetid: 4c7c1e98-c77b-47f4-9717-063e0e5a60a8
-title: 'FaxJobStatus.AvailableOperations property'
+title: FaxJobStatus.AvailableOperations property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxJobStatus.AvailableOperations property